AzureDemos/AzureLists/101-AppServicesWithSQLDB/readme.md

 Open Source | Supports WordPress, Umbraco, Joomla, Drupal and more

-**If the app requires specific thing to be installed on the machine then this may not be appropriate.
+**If the app requires specific programs to be installed on the machine then this may not be appropriate.
 A few things to consider like making sure log files don’t write to local drives may be required.*

 ## Containers